C-dS-R/RockPaperScissors-py/README.md

 # (WIP) Rock Paper Scissors
 A small Rock Paper Scissors game implemented in Python.
+My main goal with this is to practice striking the balance between cleanliness, straightfowardness and scalability.

 ## Current observations:
 + Currently, it is run via CLI only.
 A GUI version should be implemented in the future